Lesser Antilles

-History before European arrival
+History

-The First Islanders
+Archaic Age

-The earliest Archaic Age habitation is evidenced at sites like St. John and Banwari Trace in Trinidad, dating between 7700 and 6100 B.P.
+The earliest Archaic Age habitation is evidenced at archaeological sites like St. John and Banwari Trace in Trinidad, dating between 7700 and 6100 B.P.
 Artifacts from this period include stone and bone tools used for hunting and fishing.
-A total of 29 Archaic Age sites have been identified in Trinidad and Tobago, associated with the Ortoiroid series, divided into the Banwarian (5000–2500 BC) and Ortoiran (1500–300 BC) subseries.
+A total of 29 Archaic Age sites have been identified in Trinidad and Tobago, associated with the Ortoiroid people, divided into the Banwarian (5000–2500 BC) and Ortoiran (1500–300 BC) subseries.
 During the Late Archaic Age, wild plant foods became more significant, with evidence of early plant management, including crops such as maize, sweet potatoes, achira, and chili peppers had been imported and cultivated from the continent.

 The archaeological record for the rest of the southern Lesser Antilles is sparse, with sites in Tobago, Barbados, and Martinique yielding potential Archaic Age artifacts.
 Factors like local tectonic activity and hurricanes or other storms have likely distorted the archaeological evidence in these regions.
 Entire islands may now be submerged.
 Severe erosion, landslides, and volcanic eruptions are fairly common and may contribute to the preservation of archaeological sites.

 Three migration scenarios have been proposed.
 First, Archaic Age communities from South America reached Trinidad, Tobago, and Barbados.
 Second, the southern Lesser Antilles (Windward Islands) were bypassed by early settlers, with migration directly to the northern islands.
 Third, technological diffusion occurred without significant population movement from northeastern South America.

 Chronometric data divide the Archaic Age in the northern Lesser Antilles into three phases: Early Archaic Age (3300–2600 BC), Middle Archaic Age (2600–800 BC), and Late Archaic Age (800 BC–AD 100).
 Coastal areas were favored for settlement, particularly for their proximity to marine resources and flint quarries.
 Material culture showing reliance on seafood (fish and mollusks) and terrestrial animals.
 Antigua and St. Martin seem to be the most heavily populated during the Archaic Age.

 Notably, all known Archaic Age sites are in the northern islands, with no evidence in the Windward Islands south of Guadeloupe.
 Trinidad, Tobago, and Barbados are exceptions, likely colonized separately from South America.
-Sites in the Lesser Antilles were established on small islands and in coastal seetings; most habitations were temporary and small, suggesting annual mobility for resource procurement.
+Sites in the Lesser Antilles were established on small islands and in coastal settings; most habitations were temporary and small, suggesting annual mobility for resource procurement.
 Despite similarities, each site displayed differences in the consumption of marine species and variety of shell and coral tools.
 Each site showed diverse adaptations to locally available resources and/or activity patterns.